TeamKweku/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 #### 2-path - Appending a new path
 #### 3-paths - To display a count of all the directories in the $PATH
 #### 4-global_variables - Displaying all global variables to stdout
+#### 5-local_variables - Displaying all local, global environment variables and functions